Prada

+Founded in 1913 and named for the family of founder Mario Prada, the company originally sold imported English animal goods before transitioning to waterproof nylon fabrics in the 1970s under the leadership of Mario's granddaughter Miuccia Prada and her husband, Patrizio Bertelli.
+By the 1990s, Prada was perceived as a luxury brand, a designation credited to originality in its designs.
+To further the business, Miuccia Prada founded Miu Miu as a subsidiary of Prada around this time period.
+The company additionally partnered with LVMH to acquire a joint stake in Fendi; Prada further assisted LVMH in its failed takeover of Gucci.

+The brand struggled through the late 2000s and early to mid 2010s, which included a failed initial public offering on the Hong Kong Stock Exchange, though began a resurgence in popularity entering into the 2020s.
+Miuccia Prada and Bertelli, both entering old age, began a transition in leadership to their children in the 2020s, bringing in former Luxottica CEO Andrea Guerra to lead the company for the years during the transition.
+The house presently sees annual revenue in the billions of euros, making €4.2 billion in 2022 with profit that same year totaling to €776 million; furthermore, Prada and less so Miu Miu are seen as having very high desirability among consumers across various reports.

 History

 Founding

-The company was started in 1913 by Mario Prada and his brother Martino as Fratelli Prada, a leather goods shop in Milan.
-Initially, the shop sold animal goods, imported English steamer trunks, and handbags.
+The company started in 1913 by Mario Prada and his brother Martino as Fratelli Prada, a leather goods shop in Milan.
+Initially, the shop sold animal goods, imported English steamer trunks, handbags.
+Alongside these handcrafted leather goods, Prada also sold travel accessories, as well as beauty cases, jewelry, luxury items, and rare objects.

+Mario Prada opened an exclusive store in Milan’s prestigious Galleria Vittorio Emanuele II that sold leather bags, trunks, beauty cases, jewels, luxury accessories, and rare objects.

 Mario Prada did not believe women should have a role in business, so he prevented female family members from entering his company.
 Ironically, Mario's son had no interest in the business, so it was Mario's daughter Luisa who succeeded Mario and ran Prada for almost twenty years.
 Luisa's daughter, Miuccia Prada, joined the company in 1970, eventually taking over from Luisa in 1978.

 Miuccia began making waterproof backpacks out of Pocono, a nylon fabric.
 She met Patrizio Bertelli in 1977, an Italian who had begun his own leather goods business at the age of 24, and he joined the company soon after.
 He advised Miuccia on company business, which she followed.
 It was his advice to discontinue importing English goods and to change the existing luggage.